jtangelder/gulp-stripmq/README.md

 Strip mediaqueries from your CSS

-# Busy writing code, waiting for first commit :-)
+# I'm busy writing code, first commit will come tomorrow!